| Title: | Tools for Analyzing IIDDA Datasets |

 When interpreting these formulas, please keep in mind that

-is a numeric constant, num_days
+norm_const is a numeric constant, num_days is a derived

-numeric column, and count_col
+numeric column, and count_col and norm_col are columns

-supplied within the input data
+supplied within the input data object.

-set.seed(666) data <- data.frame(disease = "senioritis" , period_start_date = seq(as.Date("2023-04-03"), as.Date("2023-06-05"), by = 7) , period_end_date = seq(as.Date("2023-04-09"), as.Date("2023-06-11"), by = 7) , cases_this_period = sample(0:100, 10, replace = TRUE) , location = "college" ) period_averager(data, keep_raw = TRUE, keep_cols = c("disease", "location"))
+set.seed(666) data <- data.frame(disease = "senioritis" , period_start_date = seq(as.Date("2023-04-03"), as.Date("2023-06-05"), by = 7) , period_end_date = seq(as.Date("2023-04-09"), as.Date("2023-06-11"), by = 7) , cases_this_period = sample(0:100, 10, replace = TRUE) , location = "college" ) period_averager(data, keep_raw = TRUE, keep_cols = c("disease", "location"))set.seed(666) data <- data.frame(disease = "senioritis" , period_start_date = seq(as.Date("2023-04-03"), as.Date("2023-06-05"), by = 7) , period_end_date = seq(as.Date("2023-04-09"), as.Date("2023-06-11"), by = 7) , cases_this_period = sample(0:100, 10, replace = TRUE) , location = "college" ) period_averager(data, keep_raw = TRUE, keep_cols = c("disease", "location"))

 Create function that aggregates information over time periods, normalizes a count variable, and creates new fields to summarize this information.